 Hall-Petch Equation – Hall-Petch method

-Grain-boundary strengthening (or Hall–Petch strengthening) is a method of strengthening materials by changing their average crystallite (grain) size.
+Grain-boundary strengthening (or Hall–Petch strengthening) strengthens materials by changing their average crystallite (grain) size.
 The size of the grain determines the properties of the metal.
 For example, smaller grain size increases tensile strength and tends to increase ductility.
-A larger grain size is preferred for improved high-temperature creep properties.
+Larger grain size is preferred for improved high-temperature creep properties.
 Decreasing the grain size also is an effective way to increase ductility.
 When grain size is reduced, there are more grains with a greater number of arbitrarily aligned slip planes for the dislocations in the grains.
-This provides more opportunity for some slip to occur in a stressed material.
+This provides more opportunity for some slips to occur in a stressed material.
 Grain boundaries act as an impediment to dislocation motion for the following two reasons:

-- Dislocation must change its direction of motion due to the differing orientation of grains.
+- Dislocation must change its direction of motion due to the different orientations of grains.

 - Discontinuity of slip planes from grain one to grain two.

-Thus, grain refinement provides an important means to improve not only strength, but also ductility and toughness.
+Thus, grain refinement provides an important means to improve strength, ductility, and toughness.
 Many other strengthening mechanisms are achieved at the expense of ductility and toughness.
 For many materials, the yield strength σ varies with grain size according to

 σy = σy,0 + k/dx

-In this expression, termed the Hall–Petch equation, k is a constant, d is the average grain diameter and σy,0 is the original yield stress.
-Note that this equation is not valid for both very large (i.e., coarse) grain and extremely fine grain polycrystalline materials.
+In this expression, termed the Hall–Petch equation, k is a constant, d is the average grain diameter, and σy,0 is the original yield stress.
+Note that this equation is invalid for very large (i.e., coarse) grain and extremely fine-grain polycrystalline materials.

 The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties of steels.

 - Vanadium.
 Vanadium is generally added to steel to inhibit grain growth during heat treatment.
-In controlling grain growth, it improves both the strength and toughness of hardened and tempered steels.
+Controlling grain growth improves the strength and toughness of hardened and tempered steels.
 The size of the grain determines the properties of the metal.
 For example, smaller grain size increases tensile strength and tends to increase ductility.
-A larger grain size is preferred for improved high-temperature creep properties.
+Larger grain size is preferred for improved high-temperature creep properties.